WiiLink24/web/src/content/guide/tvnotomo.md

 ---
 title: TV Guide Channel
-pubDate: "2021-01-29"
+pubDate: "2023-09-08"
 ---
-## The shows you want, right on your Wii.
+## A TV Guide Schedule, right on your Wii!

-- Explore a new way to discover shows, directly on your Wii.
+- Explore upcoming timeslots for TV Programs, directly on your Wii!

-- View shows occuring around you.
+- Use your Wii Remote as a TV Remote for certain TV's!
+___
+## Installation Guide

+___
+## Troubleshooting & Questions